Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Duffy (2013)

-Apraxia occurs when brain damage disrupts the pathways that carry messages from the brain to the mouth muscles.
-The brain knows what it wants to say, but cannot properly coordinate the movements needed to produce the sounds.
+Apraxia occurs when there is a neural inefficiency disrupting the pathways that carry messages from the brain to the mouth muscles.
+The brain knows what it wants to say but cannot properly coordinate the movements needed to produce the sounds.

-The issue lies in planning and sequencing the precise movements needed for speech, not in muscle strength or intelligence.
-People with apraxia know exactly what they want to say but struggle to execute the motor movements.
+The issue lies in planning and sequencing the precise movements needed for speech.
+Apraxia affects motor planning of speech, not language understanding, intelligence, or muscle strength.
+People with apraxia know exactly what they want to say but struggle to execute the motor movements. https://speechapraxia.co.uk/about-sauk/f/from-brain-to-mouth-understanding-speech-motor-planning?

 Unlike aphasia (language difficulty) or dysarthria (muscle weakness affecting speech), apraxia specifically impacts the brain's ability to coordinate the complex movements required for accurate speech production.